Labelled well-quasi-order for permutation classes: Introduction

 \begin{question}[Cf. Brignall, Engen, and Vatter~\cite{brignall:a-counterexampl:}] Is every $2$-wqo permutation class also lwqo? \end{question}

-While the $n$-wqo property has received scant attention in the permutation context, the labeled permutations that arise in its definition have been studied fairly extensively.
-Permutations whose entries are labeled by members of a finite antichain are precisely the same as the \emph{coloured permutations} that were considered by Mansour in a 2001 paper~\cite{mansour:pattern-avoidan:color} and also in numerous subsequent articles by Mansour and other authors.
-In the special case of $n=2$, the labeled permutations are typically identified with \emph{signed permutations} (or from the algebraic perspective, members of the hyperoctahedral group).
+While the $n$-wqo property has received scant attention in the permutation context, the labelled permutations that arise in its definition have been studied fairly extensively.
+Permutations whose entries are labelled by members of a finite antichain are precisely the same as the \emph{coloured permutations} that were considered by Mansour in a 2001 paper~\cite{mansour:pattern-avoidan:color} and also in numerous subsequent articles by Mansour and other authors.
+In the special case of $n=2$, the labelled permutations are typically identified with \emph{signed permutations} (or from the algebraic perspective, members of the hyperoctahedral group).
 The study of pattern avoidance in this context dates back a bit further, to the 2000 work of Simion~\cite{simion:combinatorial-s:B}.

-Finally, we remark that the lwqo property---and in fact also the notion of $2$-wqo---simplifies the intuition behind constructing infinite antichains as it allows us to ignore `anchors' and focus instead on the more important task of constructing bodies, by labeling the entries at the beginning and end of the body and refining the ordering so that it respects these labels, as shown in Figure~\ref{fig-three-antichains-lwqo}.
-Putting this intuition in the context of our comments above, practice seems to indicate that infinite antichains of signed permutations are more ``natural'' than infinite antichains of unsigned permutations.
+Finally, we remark that the lwqo property---and in fact also the notion of $2$-wqo---simplifies the intuition behind constructing infinite antichains as it allows us to replace ``anchors'' by labelled entries and focus instead on the more important task of constructing bodies, as shown in Figure~\ref{fig-three-antichains-lwqo}.
+Putting this intuition in the context of our comments above, practice seems to indicate that infinite antichains of signed permutations are in some sense more ``natural'' than infinite antichains of unsigned permutations.